QubesOS/qubes-doc/installing/install-security.md

    untrusted ISO to dom0 in order to burn it to disc, which leaves only the other two options.)

+Considering the pros and cons of each, perhaps a USB drive with non-rewritable (or at least cryptographically-signed) firmware and a physical write-protect switch might be the option.

 [verify]: /security/verifying-signatures/
 [classic problem]: https://www.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf